zoekirsh/ruby-basics-assessment-newsletter/README.md

 Feel free to use any debugging tools you've learned in order to solve the challenge.
 Remember, you may need to add additional code to `newsletter.rb` in order to use tools like `binding.pry`.

-### 1. Fix syntax errors in `newsletter.rb` so that it runs without errors
+### 1. Fix errors in `newsletter.rb` so that it runs without errors

-If you run `ruby newsletter.rb`, you'll notice that there are some syntax errors.
+If you run `ruby newsletter.rb`, you'll notice that the code exits with an error.
 Before you try the next tasks, get the code to run without errors.

 As you solve the rest of the tasks, make sure that you can continue to run `ruby newsletter.rb` without errors.